Take Action Now

 Restarting the same process with the same vendor, after unanimous opposition, undermines public trust.

-Choose a template below, customize it if you'd like, and send it to the Village Manager and Board of Trustees.
+The Board meets on April 8th.
+Choose a template below, customize it if you'd like, and send it to the Village Manager and Board of Trustees before then.
 Every email counts.

 Take Action to Protect Kaplan's Pond